hascheel/ng-bootstrap-role-based-authorization-client-server-example/README.md

-# Angular 10 with Bootstrap - Role Based Authorization Example
+# Angular 10 with Bootstrap - Role Based Authorization Example with Client & Server

 An example of how to implement role based authorization / access control in Angular 10.
-Using JWT authentication with refresh tokens and a fake backend.
+Using JWT authentication with refresh tokens and an Node.js API back-end.

 There are three pages - a login page, a home page and an admin page.
 There are two roles - a regular user (Role.User) that can access the home page, and an admin user (Role.Admin) that can access everything.